jquery/learn.jquery.com/page/javascript-101/scope.md

 console.log( foo );   // "world"
 ```

+When you reference a global variable within a function, that function can see changes to the variable value after the function is defined.

 ```
-// Functions can see changes in variable values after the function is defined var myFunction = function() {
+var myFunction = function() {

     var foo = "hello";